petroni-lab/.github/profile/README.md

 # Welcome to Petroni Lab!
 -----

-[https://www.embl.org/groups/petroni](We are a research group at EMBL Rome), part of the European Molecular Biology Laboratory (EMBL).
+[We are a research group at EMBL Rome](https://www.embl.org/groups/petroni), part of the European Molecular Biology Laboratory (EMBL).